Kenedy Enemy Alien Detention Station

 Oral History Interviews

 German American (U.S. citizen) whose family escaped Nazi Germany during the 1930s and took up residence in Texas.
-During World War II, recently graduated from high school, Ms. McCall worked at the Kenedy Enemy Alien Detention Station as an interpreter and censor.
+During World War II, recently graduated from Southern Methodist University, Marianne McCall worked at the Kenedy Enemy Alien Detention Station as an interpreter and censor.
+McCall Transcript

-- An Historical Marker is located near the corner of Clinton Street and Hillside Street in Kenedy.
+- A Historical Marker is located near the corner of Clinton Street and Hillside Street in Kenedy, Texas.